augustocfreitas/augustocfreitas/README.md

 💼 I am currently employed as a Full Stack Junior Software Developer at U4C.

 🏆 Thank you for taking the time to visit my GitHub portfolio.
-I hope my projects demonstrate my passion for software development and my skills as a Full Stack Junior Developer.
+I hope my projects demonstrate my passion for software development and my skills as a Full Stack Developer.
 Please feel free to reach out to me if you have any questions or opportunities for collaboration.